Add extra support to your bladder from the inside

 How does an internal bladder support reduce urinary leakage?

 These devices work by providing more support for the bladder neck.
-When you move fast (jogging, playing tennis) or there is an increase in abdominal pressure (coughing, sneezing, zumba, aerobics) the pelvic floor muscle is supposed to support the bladder neck so that there is no leakage.
+When you move fast (jogging, playing tennis) or there is an increase in abdominal pressure (coughing, sneezing, jumping, zumba, aerobics) the pelvic floor muscle is supposed to support the bladder neck so that there is no leakage.
 However, if the muscles are weakened and/or untoned that support can be lost.

 Are a visual person?
 Imagine a running hose pipe, lying on soft grass.
 When you lay your foot on the pipe you may slow the flow of water but you may not be able to stop it completely.
 However, if that under surface is firmer, because you have laid your hosepipe on your garden path (aka a good pelvic floor, and/or a device in position) when you press down on the hosepipe the water flow stops.